ahmedlaouar/py_reasoner/README.md

   The files contain similar results, the difference is that of using different subsets containing either only concept assertions, role assertions or both.

 - The analysis and plots generation is done in the notebook in `core/results_stats.ipynb`.
-  Re-run cells to re-produce the figures saved in `results/figures`.
+  Re-run cells to reproduce the figures saved in `results/figures`.

-### Interface with the system:

-- Check the consistency of an ABox:

-- Compute a repair using one of the methods:

-- Check the $c\pi$-acceptance of a given assertion:

-  - randomly select one:

-  - provide your assertion:

 ## License